NYNG Medics attend Brazilian jungle familiarization course

 |0

-This work, NYNG Medics attend Brazilian jungle familiarization course [Image 3 of 3], by SPC Joseph Liggio, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NYNG Medics attend Brazilian jungle familiarization course, by SSG Jonathan Pietrantoni, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT